 Navy upholds firing of carrier captain in virus outbreak

-WASHINGTON (AP) — In a stunning reversal, the Navy has upheld the firing of the aircraft carrier captain who urged faster action to protect his crew from a coronavirus outbreak, according to a U.S. official familiar with the report.
+WASHINGTON (AP) — In a stunning reversal, the Navy has upheld the firing of the aircraft carrier captain who urged faster action to protect his crew from a coronavirus outbreak, the Navy’s top officer said Friday.

+Navy Secretary Kenneth Braithwaite, who took office after the deeper probe was begun, told the news conference that “emotions got in the way” of determining the full story of what happened aboard the Roosevelt, resulting in a too-narrow initial investigation.
+He said there had been “a rush to judgment,” but he did not say who he blamed for that.

+Among other findings, as described by Gilday, the investigation determined that the likely source of the coronavirus infection was obtained during a port visit in Vietnam in March.
+He said investigators were unable to determine who among the crew was the first person to be infected.

 The investigation, done by Adm.
-Robert Burke and endorsed Friday by Gilday, defends the abrupt turnaround on Crozier saying that the more detailed probe uncovered poor decisions he made that failed to stem the outbreak or properly communicate the escalating crisis to senior commanders.
-It also concludes that the ship’s slow response to the virus was not just his fault, and that Baker also failed to take decisive actions to address the problem.
+Robert Burke and endorsed Friday by Gilday, found that Crozier failed to stem the outbreak or properly communicate the escalating crisis to senior commanders.
+It also concludes that the ship’s slow response to the virus was not his fault alone, and that Baker also failed to take decisive actions to address the problem.

+Crozier’s firing upset the carrier’s crew at the time, and he received cheers and applause as he walked off the ship.
+Gilday said Friday that in several instances he believes Crozier put the crew’s comfort ahead of its safety.
+He said the commanders were slow to move the sailors off the ship and released sailors from quarantine in one area of the ship too quickly.

-The recommendations reflect concerns expressed by Navy Secretary Kenneth Braithwaite who told a Senate committee in early May that the service was in “rough waters” and suffering from leadership failures.
-Braithwaite, who the official said endorsed Gilday’s report, pledged to the Senate Armed Services Committee during his confirmation hearing that he would restore a culture of good order and discipline to the service.
+Braithwaite, the Navy secretary, told a Senate committee in early May that the service was in “rough waters” and suffering from leadership failures.

-In late April, after a preliminary review, Gilday recommended that Crozier be returned to command the Roosevelt.
-But Defense Secretary Mark Esper and Gen. Mark Milley, chairman of the Joint Chiefs of Staff, pressed for a delay and a wider investigation of the coronavirus crisis on the ship, suggesting the need for deeper scrutiny of actions and decisions by senior admirals in the Pacific, a region critical to America’s national security interests.

 The COVID-19 outbreak on the Roosevelt was the most extensive and concentrated spread of the virus across the U.S. military.
 It eventually sent all of the 4,800 crew members ashore for weeks of quarantine, in a systematic progression that kept enough sailors on the ship to keep it secure and running.